 With participation from so many financial institutions – including the nation’s largest banks – Zelle promises to expand the reach of real-time P2P for CO-OP clients and their members dramatically.

-Zelle fits nicely into CO-OP’s digital payments strategy, bringing new scale to CO-OP’s real-time P2P offering, RealPay.
-With expansive participation from financial institutions – including the nation’s largest banks – Zelle is a good strategic counterpoint: “We had been looking for partnerships to enhance the out-of-network capabilities of RealPay,” says Tom Brennan, CO-OP Senior Product Manager.
-By utilizing current infrastructure and connectivity, CO-OP clients are in a unique position to offer Zelle to their members more quickly and inexpensively.
+Zelle is both an evolutionary – and revolutionary – addition to CO-OP’s digital payments strategy.
+Zelle provides a good strategic counterpoint by bringing new scale to CO-OP’s P2P presence via expansive participation from financial institutions (FIs) – including the nation’s largest banks.
+“We had been looking for partnerships to significantly broaden our out of network P2P capabilities.
+Integrating Zelle into the CO-OP environment will enable our credit unions and their members to connect with tens of millions of account holders in FIs across the U.S.” says Tom Brennan, CO-OP Senior Product Manager.
+By leveraging our current infrastructure and connectivity, CO-OP Clients will be in a unique position to offer Zelle to their members in an efficient and timely way.

 In the current payments environment, scale is critical: “If you look around in the market there are a lot of fintech companies and pseudo fintech companies that have created payment platforms,” says Brennan.
 “But barriers to entry are becoming much higher to achieve competitive scale, and new entrants are starting to decline.”

 Consumers, too, are looking to keep things simple.
 “People have multiple payment applications on their mobile phones,” says Brennan.
 “They may have their credit union’s mobile banking app, then Venmo and Facebook messenger.
 Everybody’s got multiple ways to get through and do the same thing.”